tcheukueppoo/maat/docs/maat.md

 fn bad_func4(a, *b, *c) { ... }
 ```

-The reason why `fun` optionally precedes `{}` when defining
+The reason why `fn` optionally precedes `{}` when defining anonymous
-anonymous functions is mainly for syntatic sugar and so to avoid
+functions is mainly for syntatic sugar and so to avoid confusion with
-confusion with blocks, it is prohibited to declare an anonymous
+blocks, it is prohibited to declare an anonymous function the
-function as a value the following way as it may add much work
-to the compiler.
+following ways as it may add much work to the compiler.

 ```
 # fails at compile time
 { .say }.call(20);
 ```

-But this works
+But the following are permitted:

 ```
 Fn.new({ .say }).call(20);